Costilla History, Family Crest & Coats of Arms

 The surname Costilla was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where they were granted lands by the Earl of Pembroke in the Anglo- Norman invasion of 1172.

-Important Dates for the Costilla family
+Early History of the Costilla family

 This web page shows only a small excerpt of our Costilla research.
 Another 138 words (10 lines of text) covering the years 1172, 1500, 1531, 1606, 1803 and 1865 are included under the topic Early Costilla History in all our PDF Extended History products and printed products wherever possible.